ethanstrominger/SimpleCarJava/tests.md

 - Test 1: I can create a car.
 ----------------------------------
 RETRO IMPROVEMENTS:
+- 2/25/2021
+  - Figure out how Ethan can right-click remotely
+  - Ethan: Turn off Slack

+- 2/18/2021:
   - Try retros every 30 min (timer loops every 35 min) - even if not coding
   - Ethan have snack and water on hand before meeting
   - Start the project within 5 minutes of session start time.
       - Prefer to start with a coding task and get through red-green-refactor (full cycle)
       - Arrange times to talk about outside projects, etc. (e.g., Reach for Help)

 GOOD / keep doing:
+- 2/25/2021:
+    - Snack
+    - Notes for what to do at start of meeting
+    - Mob timer & switching every 5 min.
 - 2/18/2021:
     - Not using Zoom remote control
     - Using GitHub and typing on own computer